Oracle Java Licensing and Audit FAQ Guide

 Oracle Java 8 reached its “End of Public Updates” for commercial users in January 2019.
 The changes were:

-- No Free Updates for Business: After that date, Oracle stopped offering new Java 8 updates for free to commercial users.
+- No Free Updates for Business: After that date, Oracle ceased offering new Java 8 updates to commercial users at no additional cost.
 Updates were still made (for security issues, etc.) but delivered to paying customers through Oracle’s support channels.

 - License Change: The download page for Java 8 updates after April 2019 is governed by the OTN license, which, unlike the old BCL, does not allow unrestricted commercial use.
 Essentially, Oracle changed the terms so that running those newer builds in production without a subscription violates the license.

-- Extended Free Use for Personal: Oracle continued to provide Java 8 updates free for individual home users (for a while) and certain environments (Oracle Cloud, etc.), but businesses lost the free entitlement.
-Oracle’s FAQ explicitly notes that uses which were free under prior licenses “may no longer be available” under the new license.
+- Extended Free Use for Personal: Oracle continued to provide Java 8 updates free for individual home users (for a while) and certain environments (such as Oracle Cloud), but businesses lost their free entitlement.
+Oracle’s FAQ explicitly notes that uses that were free under prior licenses “may no longer be available” under the new license.

-- Subscription Introduction: Simultaneous with ending free public updates, Oracle rolled out the Java SE Subscription service.
+- Subscription Introduction: Concurrent with the end of free public updates, Oracle introduced the Java SE Subscription service.
 Companies that needed to stay on Java 8 (for application compatibility) were expected to buy subscriptions to get updates and remain supported.

-Practical effect: Before 2019, you could just download the latest Java 8 JRE/JDK and install it in your company.
+Practical effect: Before 2019, you could simply download the latest Java 8 JRE/JDK and install it on your company’s system.
 After 2019, doing so (beyond 8u202) without a support contract is a compliance risk.
 Many organizations froze their Java 8 at the last free release or migrated to OpenJDK builds of 8 to avoid fees.

 13. Does Oracle Java 11 require a paid license?